 This travel advice for Canada has been compiled with care.
 Nevertheless, e-Visa.co.uk will not accept liability for any problems, damage or injury that may occur from the use of this information.
 You must remain vigilant at all times while travelling in Canada and you are solely responsible for your safety while travelling and staying in Canada, as well as for the choice of whether or not to take a particular trip.
 Before travelling to Canada, it is advisable to consult the latest security updates from the Government of the United Kingdom regarding travel to Canada (www.gov.uk) or to consult the British High Commission in Ontario, and/or information from the Ministry of Foreign Affairs.

-e-Visa.co.uk is a commercial and professional visa agency, and supports travellers in obtaining, among others, the eTA Canada. e-Visa.co.uk acts as an intermediary and is in no way part of any government.
-You can also apply for an eTA directly with the immigration service (7 CAD per eTA, via onlineservices-servicesenligne.cic.gc.ca).
+e-Visa.co.uk is a commercial and professional visa agency, and supports travellers in obtaining, among others, the eTA Canada. e-Visa.co.uk is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
+You can also apply for a eTA directly with the immigration service (7 CAD per eTA, via onlineservices-servicesenligne.cic.gc.ca).
 However, not with our level of support.
 If you submit your application via e-Visa.co.uk, our support centre is available to you 24/7.
 We also check your application before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 7 CAD in consular fees, which we pay to the immigration service on your behalf, as well as £25.83 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 7 CAD in consular fees, which we pay to the immigration service on your behalf, as well as £26.01 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
-Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous eTA Canada was rejected for the same traveller).
+Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Canada eTA was rejected for the same traveller).
 Read more about our services here.